Bakry-Emery meet Villani: Convergence to equilibrium for the kinetic Fokker-Planck equation

 \end{theorem} It is worth observing that since $\mu$ is a product, it satisfies the Poincar\'e inequality as soon as the marginal measure $d\mu_x= e^{-V(x)} dx$ satisfies the Poincar\'e inequality on $\mathbb{R}^n$.

 \

-In this section, we give a new proof of this result under the further assumption that the Hessian $\nabla^2 V$ is bounded.
+In this section, after some preliminaries, we first give in Section 2.3 a new proof of this result under the assumption that the Hessian $\nabla^2 V$ be bounded.
 This is a stronger assumption than in Villani's result.
 However our method gives pointwise gradient estimates that can not be obtained by Villani's method.
 It also provides a better control of the constants $C$ and $\lambda$.
-Finally, as we shall see in the next section, a very small variation of our method will almost immediately give an entropic convergence of $P_t$, under the assumption that $\mu$ satisfies the log-Sobolev inequality.
-This latter result is also obtained by Villani under the assumption that $\nabla^2 V$ is bounded (see Theorem 35 in \cite{Villani1}).
-So, from now on, and in all this section we assume that $\nabla^2 V$ is bounded.
+As we shall see in Section 2.4, Villani's result can be recovered with its optimal assumption on $\nabla^2 V$ by integrating the local inequalities obtained in Section \ref{JKL}.
+In Section 2.5 we show that a very small variation of our method will almost immediately give an entropic convergence of $P_t$, under the assumption that $\mu$ satisfies the log-Sobolev inequality.
+This entropic convergence is also obtained by Villani under the assumption that $\nabla^2 V$ is bounded.
+In the final Section 2.6, we study the convergence in the Kantorovich-Wasserstein distance $W_2$.
+It is obtained under strong assumptions on the potential $V$ but has the advantage not to explicitly use the invariant measure.